garifollinad/ddt/README.md

 Main functionalities:
 - **Sort**: App lists the houses ordered by price (cheapest first).
 - **Location**: App authorises access to location, in order to be informed how far each house is from user's current location.
-- **Search**: App searches through the list of houses via the city name and/or postal code.
+- **Search**: App searches through the list of houses via the city name and/or postal code through 2 ways: Custom Filtering and Database Query.
 - **Cache**: App caches the list of houses taken from API in local database for quicker access and search can be handled with a database query.
 - **Navigation**: App gives directions to a house by tapping on the map component to navigate to the property using the Google Maps app.
 - **Dark mode**: App supports Dark mode